LLzelda/tiktok-shop-scraper/tiktok_scraper/README.md

 ### 3. Save Sample HTML File

-The test file sample_product.html is not included in the repo.
+The test file sample_product.html is included in the repo, but if you want to test another product's detail page, you can do as follow.

 Please manually save a TikTok Shop product page in your browser: